A Workflow Was Productive, but Too Fragile to Scale

 Not because it was useless.

-This note is about that threshold: the point where productivity stops being enough, and structure begins to matter.
+This note is about that threshold: the point where productivity stops being enough, and operating structure begins to matter.

 1. Productive is not the same as scalable